labubu matcha dubai chocolate

 that we've seen since about 2021.

 Surely it can't just be the fact that people discovered that you can sweeten matcha with sugar or honey that's led to the matcha craze of our particular moment.
+Was there something else going on?

-It's kind of caught those of us who worked in the field a little bit by surprise as well.
+It's kind of caught those of us who work in the field a little bit by surprise as well.
+So I can't give you one clear answer.

+I think there's a confluence of reasons.
 I think it is the kind of cool Japan image.

 The post-pandemic period, we've seen a huge tourism boom to Japan that's been fueled by the week yen.